schorschii/AltCodes4Linux/README.md

 ## Usage
 1. Install packages: `apt install python3-evdev evtest`.
 2. Find your input device with `evtest`.
-3. Start the script: `./altcodes4linux.py /dev/input/event19`.
+3. Test the script: `./altcodes4linux.py /dev/input/event19`.
    Since the event device number can change depending on the order the devices are recognized, you should rather use the device path by id, e.g. `/dev/input/by-id/usb-<YOUR-RFID-READER-NAME>`.
-   Put the script call in your autostart.
+4. Put the systemd service file into `/etc/systemd/system/altcodes4linux.service` (adjust your device path) and enable it via `systemctl enable altcodes4linux`.
+Start it via `systemctl start altcodes4linux`.
-4. Enter an alt code on the selected device and have fun!
+5. Enter an alt code on the selected device and have fun!